Maui Space Surveillance Complex

-The Air Force Maui Optical and Supercomputing observatory is an Air Force Research Laboratory (AFRL) operating location at Haleakala Observatory on Maui, Hawaii, with a twofold mission (608).
-First, it conducts the research and development mission on the Maui Space Surveillance System (MSSS) at the Maui Space Surveillance Complex (MSSC).
+The Maui Space Surveillance Complex (MSSC) is a U.S. Space Force operating location for the 15th Space Surveillance Squadron and the Air Force Research Laboratory (AFRL) at Haleakala Observatory on Maui, Hawaii, with a twofold mission (608).
+First, it conducts the research and development mission on the Maui Space Surveillance System (MSSS) at the MSSC.
 Second, it oversees operation of the Maui High Performance Computing Center (MHPCC).
-AFRL's research and development mission on Maui was formally called Air Force Maui Optical Station (AMOS); the use of the term AMOS has been widespread throughout the technical community for over thirty years and is still used today at many technical conferences.
+AFRL's research and development mission on Maui was formally called Air Force Maui Optical Station (AMOS) and the Air Force Maui Optical and Supercomputing observatory; the use of the term AMOS has been widespread throughout the technical community for over thirty years and is still used today at many technical conferences.
 The main-belt asteroid 8721 AMOS is named after the project.

 Origins

-Today's observatory was initiated by the Advanced Research Projects Agency (ARPA) in 1961 as the ARPA Midcourse Optical Station (AMOS).
+The MSSS was first envisioned as an optical research observatory in the early 1950s.
+It was initiated by the Advanced Research Projects Agency (ARPA, later DARPA) in 1961 as the ARPA Midcourse Optical Station (AMOS).
 It was first proposed by R. Zirkind of ARPA's staff for imaging ballistic missile payloads and decoys during their midcourse phase, and other space objects including satellites, in the infrared spectrum, as well as for performing astronomical research.
 Its location on Mount Haleakala was nearly ideal for its altitude high above much obscuration by water vapor, for its midcourse location between the missile launch site at Vandenberg Air Force Base and its main reentry location at Kwajalein Atoll, and for its low-latitude location which was advantageous for observing satellites.

 The AMOS effort formally began with an amendment to an existing ARPA order with the University of Michigan's Institute for Science and Technology, which was to design, construct, and operate the facility.
 This amendment defined the AMOS goals as follows: "(1) Identification and signature of space objects; (2) an active program to advance the state of the art in infrared technology and high-resolution imagery; (3) a research program in geophysics and astrophysics including the astronomical community."
 Design was completed in 1963, and physical plant construction begun by the Army Corps of Engineers.
 Construction was complete by 1967, after which the telescopes and control systems were evaluated, calibrated, and tested until mid 1969.

 In 1969, AMOS potential had been demonstrated, and the Air Force took charge as ARPA's agent.
 The University of Michigan was replaced by industrial contractors, and numerous system improvements and additions then took place over subsequent years.
+In 1984, DARPA transferred it to the Air Force, which renamed it as MSSS in 1995.